 | The reconstructed west gate |

-This is one of the best Roman sites I have stumbled across on my travels and probably well worth a visit if you are walking Hadrian's Wall.
-If you want to do that I'd suggest popping on the metro from Segedunum to North Shields (as that section is not particularly fun to walk), then it is a short walk to the ferry, and then less than a mile to Arbeia Roman Fort alone the route I have done today.
-This I think offers a better end to the Hadrian's Wall walk than the slightly disappointing end at Segedunum.
-From here it is then half a mile to the metro for your ownward journey home.
+If you want to do that I'd suggest popping on the metro from Segedunum to North Shields (as that section is not particularly fun to walk), then it is a short walk to the ferry - and then less than a mile to Arbeia Roman Fort from the South Shields ferry terminal on the route I have just walked today.
+This offers a better end to the Hadrian's Wall walk than the slightly disappointing end at Wallsend.

-I personally would love to see all these sites be rebuilt in full - as has been done with this gatehouse - but all the same, this is one of the very best sites to enjoy and get a real feel for how it used to be.
+I personally would love to see all these sites be rebuilt in full - as has been done with this gatehouse - but all the same - this is one of the very best sites to enjoy, and get a real feel for how it used to be.

 |